-It is our vision to become one of the most inspiring and conscious fashion brands in the world.
-(This is an ambitious statement we know!)
-But we know our WHY, and our why is to positively impact our planet and it’s people in every single thing we do, preserving our beautiful earth for our children, and our children’s children.
+It is our vision to become one of the most inspiring and conscious fashion brands in the world (this is an ambitious statement we know!).
+But we figured when it comes to our planet, we need to aim for the stars.

 A note from our founders

 We have entered the 4th year of our sustainability journey.
 What started as an emboldened mission to trace our supply chain and begin implementing sustainable fibres into our collections, has become a business-wide quest to always operate with people and planet at the forefront of our minds.
 Today, sustainability is at the core of every decision we make, every day we ask ‘are we walking lighter?
 Is this a force for good?
 Will it drive change?’